sc-forks/solidity-coverage/README.md

 the extra events.
 If this is the case, then the coverage may be incomplete.
 To avoid this, using `estimateGas` to estimate your gas costs should be more resilient in most cases.

-**Events testing**: Solcover injects events into your solidity files to log which lines your tests reach, so any tests that depend on how many events are fired or where the event sits in the logs array will probably error while coverage is being generated.
+**Events testing**: Because Solcover injects events into your contracts to log which lines your tests reach, any tests that ask how many events are fired or where the event sits in the logs array will probably error while coverage is being generated.

 **Using `require` in `migrations.js` files**: Truffle overloads Node's `require` function but implements a simplified search algorithm for node_modules packages ([see issue #383 at Truffle](https://github.com/trufflesuite/truffle/issues/383)).
-Because Solcover copies an instrumented version of your project into a temporary folder, `require` statements handled by Truffle internally don't resolve correctly.
+Because Solcover copies an instrumented version of your project into a temporary folder, `require` statements handled by Truffle internally won't resolve correctly.

 **Coveralls / CodeCov**: These CI services take the Istanbul reports generated by Solcover and display line coverage.
-Istanbul's own html report provides significantly more detailed reporting and can show whether your tests actually cover all the conditional branches in your code.
+Istanbul's own html report publishes significantly more detail and can show whether your tests actually reach all the conditional branches in your code.
 It can be found inside the `coverage` folder at `index.html` after you run the tool.

 ### Examples